 - Most common ankle injury.

-- Can take days to months to heal depending on severity.
+- It can take days to months to heal, depending on severity.

 - Can cause ankle instability during standing & athletics.

-- Can be treated much faster with immediate first aid treatment.
+- It can be treated much faster with immediate first aid treatment.

 Symptoms Of A Twisted Ankle:

 Initially, inflammation will occur in the area.
 This will lead to vessels leaking fluid & white blood cells into the area.
 The ankle will swell in about 20-30 minutes.